iimxinyi/Inference-Sharing/README.md

 In line 689, "prompt_unchanged" is True if there is no common inference phase, and vice versa.

+`Promps_Similarity.py`:

+Get the similarity score between the public and personal prompts.

 `Experiment1.py`, `Experiment2.py`, `Experiment3.py`, `Experiment4.py`, `Experiment5.py`:

 Get the generated images with varying common inference steps and varying similarity.